Superior mesenteric artery syndrome: Epidemiology

 According to a 1956 study, only 0.3% of patients referred for an upper-gastrointestinal-tract barium studies fit this diagnosis, and is thus a rare disease.
 Recognition of SMA syndrome as a distinct clinical entity is controversial, due in part to its possible confusion with a number of other conditions, though it is now widely acknowledged.
 However, unfamiliarity with this condition in the medical community coupled with its intermittent and nonspecific symptomatology probably results in its underdiagnosis.

 As the syndrome involves a lack of essential fat, more than half of those diagnosed are underweight, sometimes to the point of sickliness and emaciation.
 Females are impacted more often than males, and while the syndrome can occur at any age, it is most frequently diagnosed in early adulthood.
 The most common co-morbid conditions include mental and behavioral disorders including eating disorders and depression, infectious diseases including tuberculosis and acute gastroenteritis, and nervous system diseases including muscular dystrophy, Parkinson's disease, and cerebral palsy.

 History

 SMA syndrome was first described in 1861 by Carl Freiherr von Rokitansky in victims at autopsy, but remained pathologically undefined until 1927 when Wilkie published the first comprehensive series of 75 patients.

 Society and culture

 American actor, director, producer, and writer Christopher Reeve had the acute form of SMA syndrome as a result of spinal cord injury.
+Former model Lisa Brown died in 2017 due to her SMAS after her insurance denied the potentially life saving surgery she needed.
+Her initial surgery failed causing her to require an intestinal transplant that was expected to cost up to $1 million leading her insurance to deny it.
+She planned her own funeral.

 Non-profit

 In 2017 the only US non-profit began distributing grants to those with SMAS.
 They are registered to the IRS under the name Superior Mesenteric Artery Syndrome Research, Awareness and Support, but also work under the DBA of SMAS Patient Assistance.
+They offer several resources on their website smasyndrome.com and their Facebook business page.
+SMAS Patient assistance works to disprove inaccurate information, educate on better diagnostic testing, and more successful surgeries such as Duodenal Deroation with LADDS.